Markovianization with approximate unitary designs

 \section{Abstract}

-Memoryless processes are ubiquitous in nature.
-However, open systems theory states that non-Markovian processes should be the norm.
-Here, without resorting to the Born-Markov assumption of weak coupling, we formally prove that physical (non-Markovian) processes look as if they were Markovian.
-Formally, we show that when a quantum process has the form of an approximate unitary design, a large deviation bound on the size of non-Markovian memory is implied.
-We exemplify our result making use of an efficient construction of an approximate unitary design with an $n$-qubit quantum circuit using two-qubit interactions only, showing how seemingly simple systems can speedily become forgetful, i.e., they \emph{Markovianize}.
-In such cases, detecting the underlying non-Markovian memory would usually require highly entangling resources and hence be a difficult task.
+Memoryless processes are ubiquitous in nature, in contrast with the mathematics of open systems theory, which states that non-Markovian processes should be the norm.
+This discrepancy is usually addressed by subjectively making the environment forgetful.
+Here we prove that there are physical non-Markovian processes that with high probability look highly Markovian for all orders of correlations; we call this phenomenon Markovianization.
+Formally, we show that when a quantum process has dynamics given by an approximate unitary design, a large deviation bound on the size of non-Markovian memory is implied.
+We exemplify our result employing an efficient construction of an approximate unitary circuit design using two-qubit interactions only, showing how seemingly simple systems can speedily become forgetful.
+Conversely, since the process is closed, it should be possible to detect the underlying non-Markovian effects.
+However, for these processes, observing non-Markovian signatures would require highly entangling resources and hence be a difficult task.